 Westminster School is an independent day and boarding school for boys aged 13-18 and girls aged 16-18, with a long history, a distinctive ethos, and a unique sense of place in the very heart of London.

 Co-Education.
-From September 2028, Westminster School will welcome both girls and boys at 13+ entry, offering a Westminster education to all.
-By 2026, Westminster Under School will have opened its brand new pre-prep for girls and boys at 4+ and girls will have joined boys in Years 3 and 7, at the 7+ and 11+ entry points.
-By 2030, all year groups at Westminster School and Westminster Under School, from ages four to 18, will be fully co-educational, reflecting the School’s dedication to inclusivity and excellence.
+From September 2028, girls will be admitted at 13+ alongside boys.
+At Westminster Under School girls will join boys at 7+ and 11+ entry from September 2026, as well as in a brand new Reception year.
+By 2030, all year groups across both Westminster School and Westminster Under School will be co-educational, reflecting the School’s dedication to inclusivity and excellence.

 About the School.
-Westminster is a proudly academic school in the centre of London.
-Pupils achieve exceptional examination results and entrance to some of the top universities in the world.
-It is a busy, passionate and purposeful place where independent and deep thinking is enjoyed, encouraged and respected by all, and where holistic excellence is nurtured and valued.
-At the heart of London, adjacent to Westminster Abbey and the Houses of Parliament, the School’s origins can be traced to a charity school established by the Benedictine monks of the Abbey of St Peter.
+Located in the heart of London, adjacent to Westminster Abbey and the Houses of Parliament, the School’s origins can be traced to a charity school established by the Benedictine monks of the Abbey of St Peter.
 After the dissolution of the monasteries in 1540, King Henry VIII personally ensured the School’s survival.
 His daughter, Queen Elizabeth I confirmed royal patronage in 1560 and is celebrated as the School’s Foundress.
-For several hundred years the School continued to be joined with Westminster Abbey, forming one collegiate foundation, until the 1868 Public Schools Act established the School as an independent body.

 Registration for 16+ entry opens in the summer a year before entry.
 Entry is by competitive examination and interview.
 Candidates choose four entry examination subjects, usually the four subjects they plan to take for A Level.
 The offer of a place is conditional on a candidate achieving a minimum of eight (I)GCSE passes at A/7 grade, of which at least four are at A*/8-9, preferably in the subjects to be studied at A Level.

 Pastoral care.
-All pupils at Westminster have a weekly timetabled RSHE and Wellbeing lesson, delivered by trained and resourced staff, to help guide them and to help them make constructive choices in their lives.
-Topics are designed to be engaging and age-appropriate, with depth, substance and relevance to the daily lives of today’s young people.
-Pupils themselves have had input into the curriculum design and will continue to do so.
+Pupils at Westminster have a weekly timetabled RSHE and Wellbeing lesson, delivered by trained staff, to help guide them and to help them make constructive choices in their lives.
+Topics are designed to be engaging, relevant, and age-appropriate, and pupils themselves have had input into the curriculum design and will continue to do so.

-We also maintain a close relationship with nearby Harris Westminster Sixth Form (HWSF), which was created in partnership with not-for-profit organisation The Harris Federation in 2014 to offer an outstanding education to students from all backgrounds and neighbourhoods in London.
-HWSF combines the Federation’s experience of establishing outstanding academies in and around London with Westminster School’s ability to teach and develop exceptional pupils.
+Westminster maintains a close connection with nearby Harris Westminster Sixth Form (HWSF), which was created in partnership with not-for-profit organisation The Harris Federation in 2014 to offer an outstanding education to students from all backgrounds and neighbourhoods in London.
+On average, a total of 40 pupils come to Westminster from HWSF and the Grey Coat Hospital too, to study A Level subjects in art history, geography, German, Greek, Latin, music and Russian, and take part in co-curricular events such as the classical reading competition.

 Governors & Staff: